Go Pro

 How does BlackRock Greater Europe compare to Murray International?

-BlackRock Greater Europe (LON:BRGE) and Murray International (LON:MYI) are both financial services companies, but which is the superior business?
-We will contrast the two companies based on the strength of their institutional ownership, media sentiment, risk, dividends, profitability, analyst recommendations, earnings and valuation.
+BlackRock Greater Europe (LON:BRGE) and Murray International (LON:MYI) are both financial services companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, media sentiment, earnings, dividends, profitability, analyst recommendations, valuation and risk.

 BlackRock Greater Europe pays an annual dividend of GBX 7.15 per share and has a dividend yield of 1.2%.
 Murray International pays an annual dividend of GBX 12.10 per share and has a dividend yield of 3.4%.
 BlackRock Greater Europe pays out 289.5% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
 Murray International pays out 20.6% of its earnings in the form of a dividend.
 Murray International is clearly the better dividend stock, given its higher yield and lower payout ratio.